 FBA capacity limits are monthly limits determining how much inventory sellers can send and store at Amazon.
 The new capacity limits will give most sellers more inventory capacity and control than the previous FBA inventory storage and restock limits.

 Amazon sets FBA capacity limits during the third week of each month.
 Additionally, Amazon includes your limits for the upcoming month and an estimate for the following two months.
 Allowing you to plan your inventory in advance.
-Capacity limits measure by volume in cubic feet.
+Capacity limits are measured by volume in cubic feet.
 Your capacity is based on account type.
 Sellers will receive one capacity limit for each type of storage used.
 The limit is fifteen cubic feet if you have an individual selling account.
 Active professional sellers with Amazon for over 39 weeks, capacity limits will be based on your Inventory Performace Index (IPI) and sales performance.

 The higher your IPI score is, the higher your capacity limits will be.